 YOUR ATTITUDE of sincere interest and helpfulness toward a student in need is most important.

-CONTACT a counselor at the Counseling Center later to share pertinent information about the person you referred.
+CONTACT a staff member at the Counseling Center to share pertinent information about the person you referred.
 If you decide it is important to share information about the student with the Counseling Center staff, it is better to receive permission from the student beforehand.

 Copyright © 2015 Ball State University 2000 W. University Ave.
 Muncie, IN 47306